NNull13/GoWorkerAI/README.md

-# GoEngineerAI
+# GoWorkerAI

-GoEngineerAI is an  AI-powered engineer assistant built in Go.
-It aims to help developers automate engineering tasks, generate code, and provide intelligent suggestions to streamline development workflows and enhance productivity.
+GoWorkerAI is an AI-powered worker builder in Go.
+It aims to help developers automate tasks

 ---